-21.38 \cond [<section-label>]
+24.46 \cond [<section-label>]

-Starts a conditional section that ends with a corresponding $\end{cond}$ command, which is typically found in another comment block.
-The main purpose of this pair of commands is to (conditionally) exclude part of a file from processing (traditionally this could only be achieved using C processor commands).
+Starts a conditional section that ends with a corresponding \endcond command, which is typically found in another comment block.
+The main purpose of this pair of commands is to (conditionally) exclude part of a file from processing (in older version of doxygen this could only be achieved using C preprocessor commands).

-The section between \cond and \endcond commands can be included by adding its section label to the ENABLED\SECTIONS configuration option.
+The section between \cond and \endcond commands can be included by adding its section label to the ENABLED_SECTIONS configuration option.
 If the section label is omitted, the section will be excluded from processing unconditionally.